BrandonsAccount/k6-health-checks/k6-runner/README.md

 - 🧪 Parallel health checks using k6 virtual users
 - 📁 Per-team configuration files (no merge conflicts)
 - 🧩 Automatic config merging for scalability
+- 📊 Optional integration with Datadog or Prometheus (loosely coupled)
 - 🐳 Easy to containerize or run in CI pipelines
-- 📊 Built-in report scripts to validate OTEL Collector
-- 📊 Optional integration with Datadog or Prometheus (loosely coupled)

 ---

-## 📂 k6-runner Directory Structure
+## 📂 Directory Structure
 ```
 k6-health-checks/
 ├── tests/ # One config file per team